PLEASE NOTE IMPORTANT MESSAGE!

 SATOOZ is an online store only, and we do not operate a physical shop for customers to visit.
-We are a small family business and operate from our home on a rural property, by doing this we can keep our costs down and pass the savings on to you.
+We are a small family business and operate from our home in Middle Brook, NSW.
+In doing so, we can keep our costs down and pass the savings on to you.

-Please click here to reset your password and view your account.
+Please click here to reset your password and try logging in again.

-We upgraded our website in November 2016.
+We upgraded our website in November 2016 and have recently upgraded the design again in March 2020.
 Here are some of the new improved features to help improve your shopping experience:

 With a wide range of multicultural influences, South African Cuisine is sometimes called "Rainbow Cuisine".
 Modern day South African Food is a vibrant mix of flavours, influenced by food from many of the different cultures found in Southern Africa, including: Indigenous African, Dutch, German, French, Italian, Greek, British, Indian, Asian and Portuguese.
 This unique melting pot of flavours has lead to a wide range of famous South African dishes that are full of flavour and character, including: biltong (salty dried meat), biriyani (spicy rice), bobotie (meatloaf with egg custard), boerewors (spiral sausage), bunny chow (loaf of bread stuffed with curry), chakalaka (spicy vegetable relish), chutney (sweet fruit sauce), koeksisters (very sweet deep-fried pastries), melktert (milk tart), mealie bread (sweet corn bread), potjiekos (Afrikaans stew made in cast iron pot), rusks (hard dried biscuit), samosas (savoury Indian fried pastry), samp (chopped dried corn kernels), sosatie (grilled marinaded meat kebab), tomato bredie (lamb and tomato stew) and vetkoek (deep-fried dough balls).

 A best before date is not the same as a use by date or expiry date.
 Food marked with a best before date can still be sold after this date passes, provided it is safe and suitable for consumption.
 While the best before dateindicates that a product may lose some of it's quality after that date, these foods can generally be expected to retain their colour, taste, texture and flavour provided that they are stored correctly.
-For more information see http://www.foodauthority.nsw.gov.au/consumers/food-labels/label-facts/best-before-and-use-by-dates/
+For more information see ”http://www.foodstandards.gov.au/consumer/labelling/dates/Pages/default.aspx”